davidk/part-fillers/README.md

-# Part Fillers!
+# Part Fillers

-This is a public repository containing a list of what you can buy when shipping charges feel like they're a bit much for what little you are ordering.
+A list of what you can buy when shipping charges feel like they're a bit much for what little you are ordering.
 Add more stuff!

 Random notes: Bottom of the basement stuff is avoided where possible/known.
 No point in buying crappy stuff; it'll just get thrown away for better parts or blow up stuff down the line.
 If you see something more cost effective